next-exp/sw-docs/docs/source/index.rst

 Welcome to the main documentation site for the `NEXT Experiment <https://next.ific.uv.es/next/>`_ **software**.
-This webpage englobes everything you need to know as a user and developer: a complete review of the NEXT :doc:`repositories`, together with the latest official :doc:`production` and workflow guidelines.
+This webpage englobes everything you need to know as a user and developer: a complete review of the NEXT :doc:`repositories`, together with the latest official :doc:`production` and :doc:`workflow` guidelines.

 .. warning::
   This webpage is still under construction.